AN ITV DOCUMENTARY MADE IN 2013

 Christmas dinner with After The Fire’s Andy Piercy

 After leaving University Mal moved to London and started writing songs with, Andy Piercy, the lead singer of another band signed to AMP, ‘After the Fire’.
 When After the Fire split up after long months touring America supporting Queen and Van Halen it proved impossible to bring them back together even after their last single ‘Der Kommissar’ went top 5 in the States.

-Months of recording led to the completion of a new album and plans were well underway for an American tour when new management at the record company led to the album being dropped.
+BUT…as the album neared completion and with plans well underway for an American tour a change of management at the record company led to the album being dropped.